paulsump/futurama_quiz/README.md

 ## Bugs

 - Back button gesture clip?
 It's area seams bigger than it should be.
 Reproduce: ResultsPage.
+- Or maybe that was just the bug that happens when you tap too fast after it starts to navigate to the ResultsPage?
 - ListView gestures don't work in landscape.
 Reproduce: Biography/Zoidberg.

 ## To do now